azavea/osmesa/README.md

 ## Statistics

-Summary statistics aggregated at the user and hashtag level that are supported by OSMesa:
+Summary statistics aggregated at the changeset level that are supported by OSMesa:

 - Number of added buildings